MBowey/Assignment_20_SmartContracts/README.md

 * [`TieredProfitSplitter.sol`](Starter-Code/TieredProfitSplitter.sol) -- Level 2 Code.

 * [`DeferredEquityPlan.sol`](Starter-Code/DeferredEquityPlan.sol) -- Level 3 Code.

-### Starting the project/Instructions

-Navigate to the [Remix IDE](https://remix.ethereum.org) and create a new contract called `AssociateProfitSplitter.sol`.

 While developing and testing the contract, use the [Ganache](https://www.trufflesuite.com/ganache) development chain and point MetaMask to `localhost:8545`, or replace the port with what you have set in your workspace.